 - Don't forget to bring along documents including health certificates, import licenses, etc. that may be required by the government authorities at your final destination.
 When shipping pets, take along a leash to exercise your pet immediately before check-in and upon arrival.
 Do not place the leash inside the kennel.

 - Check the weather immediately before departing for the airport

-- To validate temperatures for domestic shipments wholly within the 50 United States, enter the origin city or origin ZIP code in the space provided on weather.gov .
-For international shipments outside the 50 United States, use weather.com .
+- For all shipments, validate temperatures by entering the origin city or origin ZIP code in the space provided on weather.com.

 - At the time the animal(s) are accepted for transport, verify the temperatures for all cities in the routing are acceptable and will meet Delta's temperature guidelines.